engtuncay/engtuncay.github.io/java/java-art-a-guide-to-jdbi.md

 query.bindMap(params);
 ```

 Or we can use an object in various ways.
-Here, for example, we bind an object that follows the JavaBean convention:
+Here, for example, we bind an object that follows the *JavaBean convention*:

 ```java
 query.bindBean(paramsBean);